 - a.
 Private boat launch rail systems are preferred over private boat launch ramps.
 Applicants shall demonstrate that the preferred option is infeasible before selecting the less preferred option. - b.
 Boat launch rail systems shall be maintained in operating condition or must be removed. - c.
 Boat launch rail systems shall be designed, to the greatest extent feasible, so they are not barriers to littoral drift. - d.
-Private boat launches shall not extend below ordinary high water, unless they: - i.
+Private boat launches shall not extend below ordinary high water, unless they:

+- i.
 Consist of a ramp or similar structure constructed or placed upon the substrate to prevent direct vehicle or boat trailer contact with the lakebed, streambed, or tideland, and - ii.
 Will result in no net loss of shoreline ecological functions, and iii.
 Minimize aesthetic impacts to the greatest extent possible. - e.
-Commercial or community boat launching ramps shall provide a wash-down drainage crypt which incorporates oil water separators for the treatment and disposal of wastewater associated with the boat launching ramp. - f.
-Floating watercraft lifts shall be located greater than nine feet waterward from the OHWM. - g.
-The area of floating boat lifts to be installed on the overwater structure must be included in the float grating calculations in marine waters or salmon bearing lakes.
+Commercial or community boat launching ramps shall provide a wash-down drainage crypt which incorporates oil water separators for the treatment and disposal of - f.
+Floating watercraft lifts shall be located greater than nine feet waterward from the OHWM.